-Health Insurance Rate Filing - ConnectiCare Insurance Company (Small Group Indemnity)
+Health Insurance Rate Filing - ConnectiCare Insurance Company, Inc. (Small Group Indemnity)

 In its filing to the Department, the company cited the impact of “trend,” which reflects rising medical and pharmacy costs and an increase demand for medical services.
-The company said “trend” would account for a base rate increase of about 12.6%, while fees and assessments associated with federal health care reform (Transitional Reinsurance Program, Health Insurer Fee, Patient Centered Outcomes Research Fee) account for approximately 2.3 percent increase.
+The company said “trend” would account for a base rate increase of about 10.4 percent.

-The new rates, which apply to renewals as well as new business, took effect April 1, 2013 on about 1,400 polices in Connecticut.
-There are approximately 15,000 people covered under these policies.
+The new rates, which apply to renewals as well as new business, will take effect on January 1, 2015 on about 3,500 employees and their dependents in Connecticut.